saquantum/j2c/README.md

 #### method declaration and body

-method declaration should include a `native` modifier for methods that are realized using lower level programming and tell the code generator to look for its source code.
+method declaration should include a `native` modifier for methods that are realized using lower level programming and tell the code generator to look for its source C code.

 ```
 <subroutineDeclaration> ::= [<accessModifier>] {<nonAccessModifier>} [`native`] ( <type> | 'void' ) <identifier> '(' <parameterList> ')' '{' <subroutineBody> '}'